Towards better water quality

 Sufficient and safe drinking water

 The government guarantees that everyone in the Netherlands has access to sufficient and safe drinking water at an affordable price.
 That is why the national government sets quality requirements for the production and supply of water.
-These requirements are established in the Drinking Water Act (Drinkwaterwet) and the Drinking Water Decree (Drinkwaterbesluit).
-On 1 July 2011 new rules took effect which, among other things, should guarantee that:
+These requirements are established in the Drinking Water Act (Drinkwaterwet) and the Drinking Water Decree (Drinkwaterbesluit) and follow from the recast Drinking Water Directive (2020/2184).

 Water Framework Directive (WFD)